mattpower02/IngrediMix/USERSTORIES.md

 - [ ] Administrator has easy access to user information
 - [ ] Administrator can design the recipe page with an auto formatting program

+**User Story:**
+As a general user, I want to be able to easily access recipes that are quick and easy to make.

+**Acceptance Criteria:**
+ - [ ] User can choose an “under # minutes option”.
+ - [ ] User will be taken to a page of easier/quicker recipes.
+ - [ ] User can choose quick recipes as well as whatever ingredients they choose.